lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 The data input is dependent on each state, see below.

 ### Reset

-The key manager working state is not directly reset to any value.
-This ensures there is no deterministic hamming delta upon reset.
-Instead at reset time, the state value is simply unknown - which is expected to be some biased value the registers settle to based on silicon corner and environment conditions.

 To begin operation, the state must first transition to Initialize.
 The advancement from `Reset` to `Initialized` is irreversible during the current power cycle.
 Until the initialize command is invoked, the key manager rejects all other software commands.